ParallelMaths/parallel/pages/8-13-chrismaths.md

 * 6) A multiple of 2 and a multiple of 3.

 We apply these tests to the statements given in the options:
-* A) The units digits of 12 is 2, which is even.
+* A) The units digit of 12 is 2, which is even.
 So 12 is a multiple of 2.
 * B) The sum of the digits of 123 is 1 + 2 + 3 = 6.
 This is a multiple of 3.
-So 123 is a multiple of by 3.
+So 123 is a multiple of 3.
 * C) The tens and units digits make 34.
 This is not a multiple of 4.
 So 1,234 is not a multiple of 4.
 * D) The units digit is 5.
 So 12,345 is a multiple of 5.
-* E) 123,456 has units digit 6 and the sum of its digits 21.
+* E) 123,456 has units digit 6 and the sum of its digits is 21.
 So it is a multiple of 2 and 3, and hence of 6.

 Therefore it is statement C that is false.
 :::